Binomial Probability TI 89 Overview

-The TI-89 Titanium graphing calculator is a powerful, hand held calculator that can plot graphs, make bar charts, and calculate just about anything related to probability and statistics.
-It’s possible to calculate binomial probabilities by hand, the TI-89 graphing calculator will save you about thirty minutes of working out.
+The TI-89 Titanium graphing calculator is a powerful, hand held calculator that can plot graphs, make bar graphs, and calculate just about anything related to probability and statistics.
+It’s possible to calculate binomial probabilities by hand, the TI-89 graphing calculator will save you about thirty minutes of time working out the problem.
 Once you’ve got the hang of entering the binomial probability numbers into the TI-89, you’ll wonder how you ever did without it.

 Sample problem: John’s batting average is .240.
 If he’s at bat three times, what is the probability that he gets exactly three hits?

-Step 1: Press Apps and scroll (using the scrolling arrows) to choose Stats/List Editor.
-Press Enter.
+Step 1: Press the APPS key and scroll (using the scrolling arrows) to choose Stats/List Editor.
+Press ENTER.

-Step 2: Press F5.
+Step 2: Press the F5 key.
 Scroll down to B: Binomial Pdf.
-Press Enter.
+Press ENTER.

 Step 3: Enter the number of trials.
 John bats three times, so the number of trials is 3.
 Press 3 and hit the down arrow key.